marksherman/snapshot-service/README.md

 * In that directory, run ``npm install`` to download necessary extensions.

 ## Run Server
-From the root directory:
+For local testing, from the root directory:
 ```
 npm start
 ```
-Which will start a background process you can interrogate using ``forever list``.
-(You will have to ``npm install forever -g`` to conveniently use forever without plunging into node_modules from the command line.)

-To run directly for testing, use ``node snapshot-service.js``.
+which is a convenience for running directly: ``node snapshot-service.js``.

+For deployment, I highly recommend using pm2.

 ## MIT App Inventor
 This service is made to receive data from a snapshot-enabled branch of MIT App Inventor.